Discover the symptoms and causes of stomach acid issues and how to manage them naturally.

 H. pylori also produces toxic factors like ammonia and acetaldehyde (a byproduct of alcohol that gives high alcohol consumption its toxic effect) (1).
 A Nobel prize was awarded to Barry Marshall for the discovery of H. pylori and its link to gastritis and peptic ulcer disease.

 Before Marshall’s discoveries, stomach cancer was a leading cause of cancer deaths.

-While medical therapy is sometimes needed, natural support options for H. pylori include mastic gum, licorice flavonoids found in MegaGuard, and antimicrobial herbs like those found in G.I.
+While medical therapy is sometimes needed, natural support options for H. pylori include PyloGuard by Microbiome Labs, licorice flavonoids known as “Gutgard” in MegaGuard, mastic gum, and antimicrobial herbs like those found in Berberine Reset by Doctor Alex Supplements, G.I.
 Microb-X by Designs for Health, Olivirex, or Oil of Oregano.

 Overuse of acid-blocking medication (H2 blockers, proton-pump inhibitors/PPI’s) or over-the-counter digestive aids